openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Authentication request

-The following is a non-normative example of how an RP would use the `claims` parameter to request claims in the `vp_token`:
+The following is a non-normative example of how an RP would use the `claims` parameter to request claims in the VP Token:

 ```
   HTTP/1.1 302 Found